-The participants are strongly recommended to bring the relevant data in their countries on their laptop/notebook computers for preparing the Master thesis, reports and other presentation slides, etc.
+The participants are strongly recommended to bring the relevant data in their countries on their laptop/notebook computers for preparing presentation slides and reports requested in this course including a research report.

 3. Introduction of Participants' Country:

 The participants may have opportunities to join cultural exchange events or visit Japanese school.
 It is recommended to bring something to introduce their countries such as photographs, drawings, traditional goods, clothes, instruments or ornaments.